Brilliant WhatsApp marketing examples and how to follow in their footsteps

 2. Absolut Vodka’s WhatsApp bouncer

-Absolut Vodka was launching a new, limited edition line of vodka.
+Another great WhatsApp marketing example Absolut Vodka, launching a new, limited edition line of vodka.
 To promote the launch, they planned an exclusive party, with entrance tickets available to just two members of the general public.
 And because this was an Absolut party, not just any party, the brand created a fictional doorman, Sven, who people had to impress to get tickets.

 Sven ‘lived’ on WhatsApp so people flocked to this app to speak to him and convince him why they deserved the tickets.
 The results were outstanding: